×

 • Local currency at constant prices > Other items > Terms of trade adjustment > Constant LCU: The terms of trade effect equals capacity to import less exports of goods and services in constant prices.
 Data are in constant local currency.

-• Local currency at current prices > Aggregate indicators > Gross domestic savings > Current: Gross domestic savings are calculated as GDP less final consumption expenditure (total consumption).
-Data are in current local currency.
+• Shares of GDP and other > Gross domestic savings > % of GDP: Gross domestic savings are calculated as GDP less final consumption expenditure (total consumption).

-• Local currency at current prices > Aggregate indicators > Gross savings > Current LCU: Gross savings are calculated as gross national income less total consumption, plus net transfers.
-Data are in current local currency."
+• Shares of GDP and other > Gross savings > % of GNI: Gross savings are calculated as gross national income less total consumption, plus net transfers."

 • US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.